simonmichael/hledger/doc/MANUAL.md

     $ cabal install hledger [hledger-web]
     ...
     $ hledger --version
-    hledger 0.19.3
+    hledger 0.22.1

-For more help with this, and other install options, see the [Installation Guide](INSTALL.html).
+For more help with this, and other install options, see the [[installing|Installation Guide]].

 ## Basic Usage